 OK, so based on these abstractions, we can then build useful things for human beings.

 We can build very useful things, video games, so we can send space shuttles up, and a whole bunch of other systems.
 But it's based on these abstraction layers.
 What's unique about education at MIT?
 What's unique about 6.002 and EECS?
 Is to my knowledge, there are not many other places in the world where you will get an education in everything going all the way from nature to how to build very complicated analog and digital systems.

 OK, we will show you layer upon layer upon layer upon layer, peel away the onion until you are down to raw nature, OK, through Maxwell's equations.

 So, 6.002, 004, this is 033, OK, 6.170, and so on.
 OK, the whole EECS is about building abstraction layers, one on top of the other.

 So that's one path.
 There's the analog path.

 The analog path would take an amplifier, and build an abstraction layer called the op-amp.

 See how similar they all look?
 You know the amplifier, the inverter of the digital world, and the operational amplifier in the analog world, just different ways of looking at the same devices.
 So, to build an analog system, to build an operational amplifier, and then, here we go end up building a whole bunch of different interesting analog system components.

+They might look like filters.
+OK, they look like power supplies, a whole bunch of very interesting abstract components, which pulled together can then give you the next set of systems.
 And these systems might be toasters, or say for example other analog systems like the various control systems for various power plants and so on and so forth, and ultimately, fun and dollars.
 OK, so 6.002 is about going from physics all the way to this point.